Interactive Live Streaming with Ultra-Low Latency

-Large-scale Distribution: WebRTC is not very well suited for large scale distribution and delivery.
+Large-scale Distribution: WebRTC is not very well suited for large scale distribution and delivery worldwide.
+It does not integrate with common live-streaming delivery practices (CDN).
 Neither is it available on all browsers and OS: it can primarily only be used on Chrome and Firefox.

 Cross-platform Integration: The streaming protocol is similar to HLS and DASH, but with a modified workflow to enable true ultra-low latency live streaming applications for the web.